New Bern NC History

 The Civil War years

-area the town was spared from any major damage.
+across the Trent River the town was spared from any major damage.
+Union

 Click here for more info on the